Niir Project Consultancy Services

 Freezing (Pre-Freeze Stage)

-Rapid freezing to –40 °C or below fixes cellular structure and ice crystal size.
-The objective is to prevent cell rupture and preserve capillaries for efficient sublimation later.
-Shelves or trays are loaded with prepared pieces, slices, or purees.
+Rapid freezing to –40 °C or lower stabilizes the cellular structure and ice crystal size.
+The goal is to prevent cell damage and to keep the capillaries intact for efficient sublimation later on.
+The prepared pieces, slices, or purees are loaded into the shelves or trays.

 Primary Drying (Sublimation)

-Under deep vacuum, controlled shelf heat drives ice-to-vapor transition without melting.
-A cold condenser traps water vapor as ice.
-Roughly ~90–95% of moisture is removed in this phase; it is the longest and most energy-intensive step.
-Tight control avoids collapse (structure loss), meltback, or case hardening.
+In a deep vacuum, the controlled heat of the shelves brings about the ice to vapor transition without melting.
+A cold condenser traps the water vapor on the condenser as ice.
+Approximately ~90–95% of moisture will be removed in the primary drying or sublimation phase; it is the longest and most energy-intensive step.
+Close monitoring during this step is critical to reduce collapse (loss of structure), avoid meltback, or case hardening.

 Secondary Drying (Desorption)

-Residual, bound water is removed by gently raising the temperature under vacuum to reach ~1–5% residual moisture, depending on product spec.
-This phase stabilizes the fruit for ambient storage and gives you that crisp, porous matrix consumers love.
+The residual bound water must be removed by pulling the vacuum and slowly bringing up the temperature to get to ~1–5% residual moisture level, depending on product specification.
+This will help to stabilize the fruit for storage at ambient temperature and also help you have that crisp and porous matrix that consumers are expecting.

 Post-Dry Handling & Packaging

-Core equipment: freeze dryer (shelf system, refrigeration, condensers, vacuum pumps, PLC controls), blast freezer/IQF freezers, washers/peelers/slicers, tray loaders, grinders/mills (for powders), sifters, metal detectors, packaging, and MAP lines.
-Cycle development—the recipe of shelf temps, chamber pressure, and hold times—separates commodity output from premium texture and color.
+Core equipment: freeze dryer (shelf system, refrigeration, condensers, vacuum pumps, PLC controls); blast freezer/IQF freezers; washers, peelers, slicers; tray loaders; grinders/mills (for powders); sifters; metal detectors; packaging; and MAP lines.
+The cycle development of the recipe of shelf temps, chamber pressures, and time held is what separates commodity output from premium texture and color.

 Detailed Project Report on Freeze-Dried Fruits